pforret/jekyll.forret.com/_posts/2020/2020-07-31-package-version-management-with-semver-sh.md

   * If you added new functionality: `1.4.15` -> `1.5.0`.
   * If you made big breaking changes (so that the component might not be backwards compatible): `1.4.15` -> `2.0.0.`

-There are the option in _semver_ to use alpha/beta/pre-release versions, but I&#8217;m not using that for now.
+There are the option in _semver_ to use alpha/beta/pre-release versions, but I'm not using that for now.

 In order to keep the script small, I just used a subset of library functions from [bashew](https://github.com/pforret/bashew).